 Key Findings: Three Primary Themes

-Through topic modeling and qualitative analysis, the research surfaced 22 distinct sub-themes, which synthesized into three primary themes revealing the complex, often contradictory relationship between religious players and videogames:
+Through topic modeling and qualitative analysis, the research surfaced 22 distinct sub-themes, which collapsed into three primary themes.
+Together they describe something more complicated than I expected: not a conflict between religion and games, but a nuanced ongoing negotiation.

 Theme 1: Blasphemous